Protecting a wallet

 Bitcoin wallet users may feel hesitant about the privacy implications of your product storing touch/face ID information.
 Be sure your app thoroughly relays how this information is stored.

 A PIN is one of the most common and traditional methods for securing a mobile application.
-This setup requires that users create a 4-6 digit PIN that must be entered when opening their wallet application or viewing sensitive information such as their recovery phrase.
+This setup requires that users create a 4-6 digit PIN that they must enter when opening their wallet application or viewing sensitive information, such as their recovery phrase.